 - Skateboarding hardware and accessories were developed more and became more widely available.

-- Big and international events like Street League Skateboarding featured the best skateboarders like Nyjah Huston, Eric Koston, Paul Rodriguez, Andrew Reynolds.
+- Big and international events like Street League Skateboarding featured the best skateboarders like Nyjah Huston, Eric Koston, Paul Rodriguez, and Andrew Reynolds.
 Skateboarding has now become a professional sport.

 - The 1990s was the height of punk and hip-hop, and this is one of the reasons why skateboarding started to be more popular.